They are open to public!

 Getting Married Soon?
 Do it the GoT Way!

-If you’re an avid fan of Game of Thrones and you’re also getting married soon, we’ve just given you enough reasons to have a look at our wedding packages for Northern Ireland.
+If you’re an avid fan of Game of Thrones and you’re also getting married soon, we’ve just given you enough reasons to have a look at our wedding packages for Ireland.
 You can have a GoT-inspired marriage celebration by choosing to say your “I do” in one of the small wedding venues in Northern Ireland.

 Just contact our European wedding planners who can answer all your questions about destination weddings.
 Once you find out that we can handle every aspect of your wedding for a GoT-inspired elopement, you can start writing your vows because “Winter is coming.”